-1) Regardless fault, your own car policy will provide immediate help to pay for medical and rehabilitation expenses.
+1) Regardless of fault, your own car insurance policy will provide immediate help to pay for medical and rehabilitation expenses.
 These benefits are commonly referred to as Personal Insurance Protection (PIP) or Accident Benefits.

 - Claiming these benefits should not increase your insurance rates.

 - Accident Benefits are also available to passengers, pedestrians and bicyclists.